Indiana Birth Records Search

 State fertility rate timeline with the average age of mother

 The top reproductive counties of Indiana are Elkhart County - 80.55, La Porte County - 70.48 and Allen County - 69.71.
 For the fertility rates of the rest of the counties, please see the table below:

 State Average Birth Weight and LMP Gestational Age

 Where to Obtain an Indiana Birth Certificate

 You can visit any local health office to get a copy of your birth record.
-You can also order online or by phone.
+You can also order by perform Indiana birth records search online or by phone.
 If you print out the application, you can also order through the mail.

 Indiana charges a non-refundable $10 fee for every Indiana birth records search and $4 for each copy after.
 Amendments to existing documents cost $8 each.
 All checks and money orders must be made out to the Indiana State Department of Health.
 If you are applying by mail, send your completed application, with payment and valid ID to Vital Records, Indiana State Department of Health, PO Box 7125, Indianapolis, IN 46206-7125.
 Processing time may be up to 25 days.